FusionAuth/fusionauth-example-dotnet-windowsform-api/README.md

 # FusionAuthUserAPIDemo

 Considerations
-- This is a work in progress.
-Currently, need to update Readme.
 - This is a sample Windows Form application utilizing the FusionAuth APIs in C#.
 	- This does not run on Visual Studio for Mac.
 - This is a sample application written for a blog post that utilizes the FusionAuth APIs.

 Setup:
 - You will need a working version of a FusionAuth Server to point the application to.